General considerations about adaptive trials

 • Whitehead.
 The design and analysis of sequential clinical trials.
 John Wiley & Sons Ltd. 2000

-Guidance on costing of adaptive trials
+Guidance for adequate costing of adaptive trials

-1. Wason et al. Practical guidance for planning resources required to support publicly-funded adaptive clinical trials.
+Wason et al. Practical guidance for planning resources required to support publicly-funded adaptive clinical trials.
 BMC Med.
-2022
+2022.

-• Lorch et al. Three steps to writing adaptive study protocols in the early phase clinical development of new medicines.
+2. Lorch et al. Three steps to writing adaptive study protocols in the early phase clinical development of new medicines.
 BMC Med Res Methodol.
 2014;14:1–9.

 Regulatory guidance